14 Game-Changing Baths That Cure Your Worst Health Woes

 Buy on Amazon

-7. Common Cold — Ginger + Baking Soda Bath
+7. Cold — Ginger + Baking Soda Bath

 Cold symptoms can turn anyone into a grumpy couch potato.
 This bath combines warming ginger and baking soda to reduce congestion and soothe irritated skin.
 Use 1 cup of baking soda and a few slices of fresh ginger or 1 teaspoon of powdered ginger steeped in hot water before adding.
 Just don’t stay in longer than 20 minutes, or you’ll be sweating like crazy from the ginger.